 - Select Multi File if using multiple inputs, including XLR inputs; creates multiple audio files.

-- Channel – Active the channel that matches the mic input you wish to use.
+- Channel – Activate the channel that matches the mic input you wish to use.

 - Press L/R channel button if using the built-in XYH-5 mic module.